 The Torah introduces the creation of the universe, not once, but twice.
 In the first chapter of Genesis, it says:

-If we examine these two verses, the most prominent difference between them is the name used for God.
-The first chapter uses the name 'Elokim,' expressing the Divine attribute of Justice.
-This aspect of creation is also called Gevurah or ‘Strength,’ as the ability to meet the strict standards of unmitigated justice provides strength and legitimacy.
-If we can measure up to the attribute of Justice, we deserve to live.
+When we examine these two verses, the most prominent difference between them is the name used for God.
+The first chapter uses the name Elokim — a name that corresponds to the Divine attribute of Justice (Midat Ha-Din).
+This aspect of creation is also called Gevurah (Strength), as the ability to meet the strict standards of unmitigated justice provides strength and legitimacy.
+If we can measure up to the attribute of Divine justice, we deserve to live.

 Why this change in God’s name?
-The Midrash explains that a fundamental shift took place during the creation process:
+The Midrash explains that a fundamental shift took place during the process of creation:

-The combination of two opposing traits, Mercy and Justice, is the basis for the middle path that allows the universe to exist.
-The admixture of Mercy permitted free choice, and the possibility that evil desires may rule over us.
-It created a reality in which human frailties and foibles are tolerated.
+The combination of two opposing traits, Mercy and Justice, is the foundation for the middle path that enables the universe to exist.
+The admixture of Mercy permitted free choice and the possibility that we may fall under the influence of evil.
+It created a reality where human frailties and foibles are tolerated.

 When did this compromise become necessary?
 And why not create the world from the start with both attributes?
-Did not God know that our world could not exist according to unmitigated justice?
+Did God not know that the world cannot survive according to the judgement of unmitigated Justice?

-In the Garden of Eden, however, there was an underlying unity encompassing both of these Divine attributes.
-There exists an inner bond between Justice and Mercy.
-While all negative precepts are based on Awe, the actual command to feel awe and reverence for God is itself a positive one (see Deut.
+In the Garden of Eden, however, there existed an underlying unity encompassing both of these Divine attributes.
+There is an inner connection between the qualities of Justice and Mercy.
+While all negative precepts are based on Yirah, the actual command to feel awe and reverence for God is itself a positive mitzvah (see Deut.
 10:20).
-Deep within the attribute of Awe lies hidden the attribute of Love.
-Love concealed within Awe, and Mercy concealed within Justice.
+Deep within the attribute of Yirah lies hidden the attribute of Ahavah.
+Just as there is Love concealed within Awe, so, too, there is Mercy concealed within Justice.
 This form of Justice, containing a hidden measure of Mercy, was the original master-plan for creation.

-The Tree of Knowledge also combined two opposing qualities, knowledge of good and evil.
+Also the Tree of Knowledge combined two opposing qualities; it contained knowledge of good and evil.
 Adam could not grasp how one tree could encompass two contradictory traits.
 In truth, this combination is the very foundation of our world.
 The universe could not exist without combining Justice with Mercy.
-Adam’s sin was in separating between the two, thus transforming the Garden of Eden into a broken, disjointed world.
+Adam’s sin was that he separated between the two, thus transforming the Garden of Eden into a broken, disjointed world.

 What about the original plan for the world, to exist exclusively by Justice?
 This level of creation will be attained in the future, as the world is repaired.
-Thus, there is a tradition that in the future the Halacha will be decided according to the more stringent opinion of Beit Shammai.
+(Thus there is a tradition that in the future the Halachah will be decided according to the more stringent opinion of Beit Shammai.)
 Since the universe will return to the original design of Justice, the term “Gan Eden” refers both to the past and the future.
-The Garden of Eden was the pristine, integrated world that existed before Adam’s sin, and is also the future place of reward.
+The Garden of Eden was the pristine, integrated world that existed before Adam’s sin; and it is also the future place of reward.

 In our divided reality, deed and reward are separated in time and place:

-In the Garden of Eden, on the other hand, there is no dichotomy between action and reward, no confusion between good and evil, and no division between Justice and Mercy.
+In the Garden of Eden, on the other hand, there is no dichotomy between action and reward, no confusion between good and evil, and no divide between the traits of Justice and Mercy.
 In the future, the universe will return to the Divine attribute of Justice, with Mercy concealed within, thus uniting all apparent opposites.

 (Adapted from Shemuot HaRe’iyah 8, Bereishit 5690 (1929))